CNAG-Biomedical-Informatics/convert-pheno/docs/redcap.md

 === "Command-line"

     !!!
-Important "About REDCap export formats"
+Tip "About REDCap export formats"
         REDCap allows for exporting "All data (all records and fields)" in multiple ways.
 Here we are accepting the `CSV / Microsoft Excel` format, along with a data dictionary (also in CSV).
         REDCap `CDISC ODM (XML)` export are covered in the section about [CDISC-ODM](cdisc.md).